DioxusLabs/dioxus/packages/document/docs/eval.md

 ## Sending data from JavaScript

-The `UseEval` struct also contains methods for receiving values you send from JavaScript.
-You can use the `dioxus.send()` method to send values to the JavaScript code and the `UseEval::recv()` method to receive values from the JavaScript code.
+The `Eval` struct also contains methods for receiving values you send from JavaScript.
+You can use the `dioxus.send()` method to send values to the JavaScript code and the `Eval::recv()` method to receive values from the JavaScript code.

 ```rust
 use dioxus::prelude::*;